PrestaShop/prestashop.github.io/content/news/posts/2023/hacktoberfest-2023.md

 :repeat: Go through this same process to achieve the goal of 4 pull requests!

-## Contribute to the PrestaShop project ##
+## Contribute to the PrestaShop project
 As an open source project, [PrestaShop](https://github.com/PrestaShop) is thrilled to take part in this challenge, as it has been the case in the last few years.

 We hope you will help with your contributions now and in the future.
 Project members will do everything possible to validate all contributions sent during Hacktoberfest, preparing better than last year.

 Best contributors and their companies will also be featured in a summary Build post on this blog and during the monthly Live Update.

 To start contributing, the dedicated page in the documentation should help you.
 You can find it [here](https://devdocs.prestashop-project.org/8/contribute/).
-PrestaShop is not only about the code.
-You can contribute to the [developer documentation](https://devdocs.prestashop-project.org/8/) or even assist the project with [translations](https://crowdin.com/project/prestashop-official).
+You can also contribute to the [developer documentation](https://devdocs.prestashop-project.org/8/) or any module or theme on [PrestaShop Github](https://gituhb.com/PrestaShop/).

-If you do code, let’s help you start!
-Pick one [of the first issues](https://github.com/PrestaShop/PrestaShop/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to get beginner-friendly improvements and bugs to fix.
-Read more about this label [in this article](https://build.prestashop-project.org/news/a-definition-of-the-good-first-issue-label).
+We're here to assist you in getting started!
+This year, we've created a special page to guide you in selecting a project to work on and contribute to.
+You can access it via [this link](https://github.com/PrestaShop/PrestaShop/issues/33205).
+If you have any inquiries about PrestaShop or Hacktoberfest, please don't hesitate to ask in the comments section or join our [Slack community](https://www.prestashop-project.org/slack/).

 Happy contributin’ everyone and looking forward to seeing your Hacktoberfest pull requests!